 In August 2023, the Company entered into an agreement with Pacvue Corporation, an e-commerce advertising and software company, in which certain investment funds affiliated with Advent International L.P., the holder of a majority of the Company's common stock (collectively the "Advent Funds"), hold a greater than 10% equity interest.
-During the three months ended March 31, 2024, the Company paid Pacvue Corporation \$172.
-No payments were made to Pacvue Corporation for the three months ended March 31, 2023.
+During the three and six months ended March 31, 2024 June 30, 2024, the Company paid Pacvue Corporation \$172, \$91 thousand and \$263 thousand, respectively.
+No payments were made to Pacvue Corporation for during the three and six months ended March 31, 2023 June 30, 2023.